Lumavate-Team/documentation/PROPERTIES.rst

 Checkbox
 ^^^^^^^^

- Checkbox allows studio users to set a boolean value by checking a checkbox
+ Checkbox allows studio users to set a boolean value by checking a checkbox.

  .. code-block:: javascript